igraph/rigraph_revdep_checks/problems.md

 ```
 checking dependencies in R code ...
 NOTE
-'library' or 'require' call to ‘FrF2.catlg128’ in package code.
+'library' or 'require' call to âFrF2.catlg128â in package code.
   Please use :: or requireNamespace() instead.
   See section 'Suggested packages' in the 'Writing R Extensions' manual.
 ```
 ```
 checking Rd cross-references ...
 WARNING
-Package unavailable to check Rd xrefs: ‘DoE.wrapper’
+Package unavailable to check Rd xrefs: âDoE.wrapperâ
 Missing link or links in documentation object 'CIG.Rd':
-  ‘[igraph]{layout}’
+  â[igraph]{layout}â

 See section 'Cross-references' in the 'Writing R Extensions' manual.